Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Choose a higher deductible.
 A higher deductible often results in a lower rate, though make sure your savings can support paying more upfront after an incident.

 - Drive less.
 If you’re not a frequent driver or your new driver will only be driving occasionally, look into insurers that specialize in low-mileage or pay-as-you-drive policies.

 Car insurance discounts for learner drivers

-You’ll find a handful of discounts to shave money off your insurance rates that your learning driver may qualify for.
+You’ll find a handful of discounts to lower your rates that your learner driver may qualify for.

-- Student driver.
+- Good student.
 Get a discount if your driver is a student and maintains good grades.

 - Online policies.
 Some providers offer discounts for purchasing coverage fully online.

 - Safety devices.
 Equip your car with safety features like seatbelt pretensioners and additional airbags to save on your rates.

 - Low-mileage drivers.
 People who drive less frequently could see lower rates.
 Or consider usage-based car insurance, where cost is based on how much you drive.

 - Defensive driving.
 You could get a discount for completing a driver training or defensive driving course.

-- Multicars.
+- Multicar.
 Most insurers offer savings for bundling multiple vehicles under the same insurance policy.

 - Telematics device.
 Increasingly, providers are adopting telematics devices that track your driving habits for lower rates.